CatTail/awesome-cattail/Readme.md

 [CheatSheet](http://www.mediaatelier.com/CheatSheet)

 > Just hold the ⌘-Key a bit longer to get a list of all active short cuts of the current application.
-It's as simple as that.
+It's as simple as that

 [dash](https://kapeli.com/)